- Nicholas Calcott

 At the time, Scieszka was developing a demonic shape-shifting character called "Old Put," who often took the form of a scary clown.

-On an almost nightly basis, Scieszka would take on the character of Old Put, contorting her face into terrifying expressions with paint and donning whimsical costumes and handmade accessories reflective of consumer culture (think candy-wrapper crowns and cowboy hats made from recycled cases of Natty Light).
-She'd then craft fairy-tale-like plots involving the character and convey them visually through colorful drawings.
+On an almost nightly basis, Scieszka would take on the character, contorting her face into terrifying expressions with paint and donning whimsical costumes and handmade accessories reflective of consumer culture (think candy-wrapper crowns and cowboy hats made from recycled cases of Natty Light).
+She'd then craft fairy-tale-like plots involving Old Put and convey them visually through colorful drawings.
 Eventually, a grant from Detroit's PuppetArt theatre brought the stories to life.

 Inspired by Detroit's larger-than-life ambulance-chasing lawyer contingent, Scieszka's first performance piece depicted Old Put's quest to create a sex doll of Joumana Kayrouz.
-While such a story is fairly imaginative on its own, a plot twist highlights the depth and self-awareness with which Scieszka approaches her work: Old Put's journey to create a lifelike sex doll produces something far too real, and in the end, the fake Kayrouz is killed because she wants to go to art school.
+While such a story is fairly imaginative on its own, a plot twist highlights the depth and self-awareness Scieszka brings to her work: Old Put's journey to create a lifelike sex doll produces something far too real, and in the end, the fake Kayrouz is killed because she wants to go to art school.

 - Bailey Scieszka